DRIVING ECONOMIC GROWTH

 Building on the economic value that the Port of Port Hedland delivers to the WA economy remains a primary focus for PHIC.

-The Department of Jobs, Tourism, Science and Innovation’s WA economic profile for June 2019 revealed that iron ore accounted for 50 per cent of minerals and petroleum sales in 2018 – $64 billion.
+The Department of Jobs, Tourism, Science and Innovation’s WA economic profile for April 2020 revealed that iron ore sales increased 50 per cent, to $97.7 billion, in 2019.

-An economic assessment of the Port by ACIL Allen found that enabling it to grow over the next 10 years could deliver:
+The assessment said growth of the port and exports over the next 10 years could deliver:

 Stay informed with news and events